Road construction season has started with a vengeance as three major rehab projects all get started this week drivers on I-24 in western Kentucky..

-Once again, traffic from both eastbound and westbound lanes will be shifted to the eastbound side of the interstate, with temporary barrier walls separating opposing traffic.
+Once again, traffic from both eastbound and westbound lanes will be shifted to the eastbound side of the interstate, with temporary barrier walls separating opposing one-lane traffic.

 That project is scheduled to be completed by mid-August.